At Helvar, we are human-centric lighting experts.

 As human beings, we’ve evolved over many years with a single daylight source – the sun.
 In more recent years, we’ve adapted to spending almost 90% of our time indoors ⁵.
 This lifestyle change means that we typically spend less time in natural light, so this has a huge impact on our circadian rhythms.
 The circadian rhythm is our natural body clock – it is responsible for our daily sleep-wake routine.
 This rhythm is heavily reliant on the amount of light reaching our eyes.

 Fixed lighting is unnatural, because traditional lighting isn’t designed to support our wellbeing.
 It lacks the ability to tune lighting levels.
-Modern lighting controls, however, offer dynamic lighting features including brightness control and colour temperature control (DALI Type 8).
-By incorporating these dynamic features in an office, school or hospital, the lighting system more accurately emulates natural light, therefore supporting the circadian rhythms of everyone using the space.
+Modern and human-centric lighting controls, however, offer dynamic lighting features including brightness control and colour temperature control (DALI Type 8).
+By incorporating these dynamic features in an office, school or hospital, a human-centric lighting system more accurately emulates natural light, therefore supporting the circadian rhythms of everyone using the space.

 Human-centric lighting in the workplace